froger-me/wp-packages-update-server/packages.md

 > (string) URL of the repository service where the remote packages are located

 $repository_branch
-> (string) the branch of the remote repository where the packages are located
+> (string) the branch of the Remote Repository where the packages are located

 $repository_credentials
-> (mixed) the credentials to access the remote repository where the packages are located
+> (mixed) the credentials to access the Remote Repository where the packages are located

 $repository_service_self_hosted
-> (bool) true if the remote repository is on a self-hosted repository service, false otherwiseark
+> (bool) true if the Remote Repository is on a self-hosted repository service, false otherwiseark